w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 ## Fish Log {: #FishLog}
-The `/fish log` command is similar to the <a href=" /Bot-features/Currency-Commands/Basic-Commands#Currencylog" target="_blank">/currencylog</a> but is exclusively for fishing.
+The `/fish log` command is similar to the <a href="/Bot-features/Currency-Commands/Basic-Commands#Currencylog" target="_blank">/currencylog</a> but is exclusively for fishing.
 The fish log will show you what you catch, what tools and baits you used, and what creatures you sold.

 <br>
 <center>